-The Oral History Center (OHC), a division of The Bancroft Library, documents the history of California, the nation, and the interconnected global arena.
-The OHC produces carefully researched, audio/video-recorded and transcribed oral histories and interpretative historical materials for the widest possible use.
-The OHC was formerly known as the Regional Oral History Office.
+The Oral History Center of The Bancroft Library documents the history of California, the nation, and our interconnected world.
+The OHC produces carefully researched, audio- and video-recorded, and transcribed oral histories and interpretative historical materials for the widest possible use.

-Oral history at The Bancroft Library had its beginnings in the work of the nineteenth-century historian of the American West for whom the library is named, Hubert Howe Bancroft.
+Oral history at The Bancroft Library had its beginnings in the work of Hubert Howe Bancroft, who recognized that living memories were essential to understanding history.
 Bancroft recognized that missing from his vast collection of books, journals, maps, and manuscripts on western North America were the living memories of many of the participants in the development of California and the West.
 In the 1860s he launched an ambitious project to interview and create biographies of a diverse group of Californians.

-The OHC has carried out interviews in a variety of major subject areas, which include: politics and government; law and jurisprudence; arts and letters; business and labor; social and community history; University of California history; natural resources and the environment; and science, medicine, and technology.
+We’ve conducted interviews in a variety of major subject areas, which include politics and government; law and jurisprudence; arts and letters; business and labor; social and community history; University of California history; natural resources and the environment; and science, medicine, and technology.

-Interviews are conducted with the goal of eliciting from each participant a full and accurate account of the events central to their lives and to the broader world.
+The oral history process includes extensive archival research and pre-interviews with family, friends, colleagues, and even the interviewees themselves, jogging memories that might otherwise be forgotten.
+The research phase is followed by formal interviews, often conducted over many hours in multiple sessions.
+We work with interviewees to facilitate the best possible telling of their stories.
 The interviews are transcribed, lightly edited for accuracy and clarity, and reviewed by the interviewees, who may augment or correct their spoken words.
-The reviewed and corrected transcripts are printed and bound, often with photographs and illustrative materials.
+Then we provide these raw materials to the public so that anyone interested can develop their own interpretations of history based on these first-person testimonies.
 Archival copies are placed in The Bancroft Library.
 The Bancroft Library also houses the original audio and video recordings, many of which can be accessed in the library’s reading room.

-In addition to conducting interviews and producing transcripts, OHC historians are productive scholars who publish their oral history-based research in the field’s top journals and academic presses; moreover, they regularly contribute to newspapers and blogs and are featured on radio programs and video documentaries.
-OHC historians also actively participate in the teaching mission of the university.
-Along with regularly speaking at conferences and organizing symposia, OHC staff host an advanced oral history institute each summer which attracts scholars, public historians, and others from around the world interested in learning oral history methodology.
-Nearly 500 people have attended the institute since it began in 2002.
+In addition to conducting interviews and producing transcripts, the OHC historians are productive scholars who publish their oral history-based research in the field’s top journals and academic presses; moreover, they write articles for lay audiences and are featured on radio programs and video documentaries.
+The OHC’s historians also actively participate in the teaching mission of the university.
+Along with regularly speaking at conferences and organizing symposia, OHC staff host educational programs that attract scholars, public historians, and others from around the world interested in learning oral history methodology.

 Caroline Crawford is a part time interviewer with OHC.
 A native Californian, she received a BA from Stanford University, an MA from the University of Geneva, and a keyboard degree from Royal Colleges of Musicians, London.
 From 1972 to 1981 she was the staff writer for the San Francisco Opera, managed the San Francisco Contemporary Music Players from 1981 to 1985, and that year joined the OHC staff as music interviewer.
 Among the nearly forty music projects she has carried out are a jazz/blues series of histories, including subjects Dave Brubeck, John Handy and Norma Teagarden, and a series on contemporary American composers.
 Her blues documentary film entitled “Jimmy Sings the Blues” won the first jury prize at the Marin County Film Festival in 2005.
 Since 1975 she has written music reviews and published photographs in a number of newspapers and magazines, including Christian Science Monitor, New York Times, San Francisco Chronicle, and Opera News.